clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 ===========================

-After selecting values for all :guilabel:`Required options`, you may skip directly to :ref:`finish-cl-installation`
+After selecting values for all :guilabel:`Required options`, you may skip directly to :ref:`finish-cl-installation`.

-In the Main Menu, select the :guilabel:`Advanced options` if you wish to configure network interfaces or proxy settings, add bundles, add/manage users, and more.
-Continue to the next section.
+Otherwise, continue below.
+In the Main Menu, select :guilabel:`Advanced options` to configure network interfaces or proxy settings, add bundles, add/manage users, add kernel arguments, and more.

 .. _advanced-options-installation: